sdc-china/IDA-doc/_posts/2018-01-15-tutorial-set-up-checkstyle.md

        You can also analyze any of your BPM projects in the **Checkstyle** tab.
 [More Detailed.][2]

-  2. When the analysis is over, the analysis report will be displayed.
+  2. When the analysis is over, the analysis report will be displayed as below.
 [Details of the report.][1]

       ![][tutorial_checkstyle_report]